ParamhansJi/Divine-Theory-of-Creation-Research/docs/index.md

 # 🕊️ Divine Theory of Creation Research

-Welcome to the official GitHub Pages site for the **Divine Theory of Creation Research**, founded and authored by **Paramhans Ji** under the True Religion Mission.
+Welcome to the official GitHub Pages site for the **Divine Theory of Creation Research**, founded and authored by **Paramhans Ji** under the True Religion Mission (2001).

-> “Creation is not past — it is Present in you.”
+> “Creation is not past — it is Present everywhere and within you.”

 This site provides access to foundational doctrines, sacred models, symbolic structures, and consciousness-based mathematics supporting the verified truth of divine creation.